 Important:

-"✅ [N] citeables are live at the sandbox destination.
+"✅ [N] citeables are live at the default publishing destination.
 Search engines and AI models can now discover them."

 "Setting up AI visibility tracking now.
 Every Monday/Wednesday/Friday, Senso will ask ChatGPT, Claude, Perplexity, and Gemini your tracking questions and record which brands get mentioned — including [COMPANY_NAME] and your competitors.
 You'll see the results at geo.senso.ai."